borntofrappe/game-development/02 Breakout/Breakout 6/README.md

 ## Score

 Add a global function `displayScore` to show the number of points below the heart icons.
-The score is increased in the play state, and by an arbitrary amount of 50 points for every collision, but a future update will specify a more complex scoring system.
+The score is increased in the play state, and by an arbitrary amount of 50 points for every brick collision, but a future update will specify a more complex scoring system.